-$C-c \ C-c$ Convert region to table.
-Works when the cursor is not in an existing table, and when there is a region defined.
+C-c | Convert the active region to table.
 If every line contains at least one TAB character, the function assumes that the material is tab separated.
 If not, lines are split at whitespace into fields.
-You can use a prefix argument to indicate the minimum number of consequtive spaces required to indentify a field separator (default: just one).
+You can use a prefix argument to indicate the minimum number of consecutive spaces required to identify a field separator (default: just one).